-Ms. Nutarak (interpretation): Thank you, Mr. Chairman. (interpretation ends) In the business plan, (interpretation) page 126 outlines this and I will read it in English here. (interpretation ends) Adult literacy and basic education, Adult programs - Pathway to Adult Secondary School and pre-employment training (interpretation) are these all specific to the adult education category?

-I would like to understand why this is written as being under the Education (interpretation ends) business plan? (interpretation) Thank you.
+Ms. Nutarak (interpretation): Thank you, Mr. Chairman. (interpretation ends) In the business plan, (interpretation) page 126 outlines this and I will read it in English here, (interpretation ends) Adult literacy and Basic Education, Adult Programs (Pathway to Adult Secondary School), and Pre-Employment Training, (interpretation) are these all specific to the adult education category?
+I would like to understand why this is written as being under the Department of Education's (interpretation ends) business plan. (interpretation) Thank you.